When a Christian Can’t Stop Thinking Blasphemous Thoughts

 Similarly, Kate was experiencing a natural reaction to the trauma of waking to thoughts that shocked and repulsed her because they were so contrary to her heart-attitude to Jesus.
 Her reaction, in fact, was proof of her sincere devotion to Christ.

 Kate couldn’t remove the thoughts from her mind.
 “The more I try, the more it comes back,” she agonized.
-Many people write to me with similar stories.
+Large numbers of people write to me with similar stories.
 I have found that they are usually very sensitive people who are deeply shocked and disturbed by having such a thought, and their very reaction seems to inflame the situation.
 This, in fact, is exactly what one would expect.

 It is astounding how high a proportion of those who e-mail me fearing that they have committed the unpardonable sin suffer from Obsessive Compulsive Disorder (OCD), or some other psychological difficulty.
 This shows that in most cases, uncontrollable blasphemous thoughts are not a theological matter or even a spiritual one, but the product of a psychological condition that is not only most unpleasant, but exceedingly unfair.
 Ironically, the more anxious one is to please God, the more severe the affliction.

 Fearing that God will not forgive us is like fearing a harmless spider.
 The fear is awful but it is groundless.
 Someone with a phobia about spiders does not need to be lectured about trusting God and made to feel spiritually inferior.
 It is simply a most unpleasant, irrational fear for which there is no shame in seeking psychological help.
 Many Christians plagued with the irrational fear of being unforgivable are suffering from psychological problems that medication might help.
-Medication can’t save anyone’s soul, only Jesus can.
+Medication can’t save anyone’s soul; only Jesus can.
 But medication has the potential to stop some Christians from suffering needless torment.
 Whether it be a fear of harmless creatures, or a fear that God has suddenly turned unforgiving, if medication can ease the fear and help one act more rationally, I’m all for it.
-Medication is far from perfect – it can have side-effects and what works for one person might not work for another – but if it helps a person think more rationally about spiritual things, and consequently cling to biblical truth that all sin is forgivable through simple faith in the power of Christ sacrifice, then I see such medication as a plus.

 When you find yourself suffering like Kate, my suggestion is that you go on the offensive and hit the Enemy where it hurts him most.
 Whenever a lying thought about Jesus comes to you, turn it into an occasion to praise Jesus, thanking him that he is the holy Son of God; pure and sinless.
 Keep exalting Jesus until the blasphemous thought eventually leaves.
 Every time the thought returns, rejoice in the purity, perfection, and divine power of your Lord, affirming his goodness in praise-filled prayer.
 Then, no matter what heretical things flash through your mind, every lie fired into your head turns into an invitation to exalt Jesus and build up your faith in his righteousness.
 However, you most exalt Christ, not by turning this into an obsessive ritual, but by relaxing and enjoying the fact that through Christ you are forgiven, no matter what unwanted thoughts plague you.

 Let’s return to the analogy of finding a snake in one’s bed.
 If it turns out to be merely a toy, it would be far easier to be rid of the recurring memories.
-The greater the trauma, the harder it is to get it out of one’s mind.
+The greater the perceived danger, the harder it is to get it out of one’s mind.
 Kate’s fear that she was committing the unpardonable sin was adding to the trauma and so helping to perpetuate the recurring thoughts.
 Her fear was yet another dirty trick from the Evil One.
 She was not committing the unpardonable sin.
 Despite uninvited thoughts clouding her mind, she did not genuinely believe that Jesus was of the devil.
 And even if someone had actually believed that in the past, it wouldn’t matter, provided that person no longer believes it.
 For as long as a person believes Jesus is of the devil, that person’s sin cannot be forgiven since he or she would not ask for God’s forgiveness in the name of someone he/she believes to be of the devil!
-If that person changes his/her attitude to Jesus, however, forgiveness again becomes possible.
+If that person changes his/her attitude to Jesus, however, forgiveness again becomes fully accessible.

 Jesus was tempted with horrific things – even to bow down and worship Satan.
 So let’s not despise ourselves if we, too, face horrific temptations.
 They indicate how evil our enemy is; they do nothing to suggest that we are ungodly.
 We don’t have to own the thoughts that come to us, nor be disturbed by them.
 We can simply reject them as being untrue and continue to enjoy closeness with our loving Lord.